-Seyyed Hossein Nasr is one of the most important and foremost scholars of Islamic, religious and comparative studies in the world today.
+Seyyed Hossein Nasr is one of the foremost scholars of Islamic, religious and comparative studies in the world today.
+Author of over fifty books and five hundred articles which have been translated into many major Islamic, European and Asian languages, Professor Nasr is a highly respected intellectual figure both in the West and the Islamic world.
+An eloquent speaker with a charismatic presence, Nasr is a much sought-after speaker at academic conferences and seminars, university and public lectures and also radio and television programs.
+With an impressive academic and intellectual record, his career as a teacher and scholar spans over five decades.
 He is currently University Professor of Islamic Studies at The George Washington University, Washington D.C.
 USA.
-Author of over fifty books and five hundred articles which have been translated into many major Islamic, European and Asian languages, Professor Nasr is a well-known and highly respected intellectual figure both in the West and the Islamic world.
-An eloquent speaker with a charismatic presence, Nasr is a much sought-after speaker at academic conferences and seminars, university and public lectures and also radio and television programs in his area of expertise.
-Possessor of an impressive academic and intellectual record, his career as a teacher and scholar spans over five decades.

-He has trained different generation of students over the years from 1955 and especially since 1958 when he became a professor at Tehran University and then, in America since the Iranian revolution in 1979, specifically at Temple University in Philadelphia from 1979 to 1984 and at The George Washington University since 1984 to the present day.
+He has trained three generations of students since 1958 when he became a professor at Tehran University and then, in America since the Iranian revolution of 1979, at Temple University in Philadelphia from 1979 to 1984 and at The George Washington University since 1984.
 The range of subjects and areas of study with which Professor Nasr has been involved and engaged in his academic career and intellectual life are immense.
 As demonstrated by his numerous writings, lecturers and speeches, Professor Nasr speaks and writes with great authority on a wide variety of subjects, ranging from philosophy to religion to spirituality, to music and art and architecture, to science and literature, to civilization dialogues and the natural environment.

 For Professor Seyyed Hossein Nasr, the quest for knowledge, specifically knowledge which enables man to understand the true nature of things and which furthermore, “liberates and delivers him from the fetters and limitations of earthly existence,” has been and continues to be the central concern and determinant of his life.